tasdikrahman/tasdikrahman.com/content/posts/2026-04-29-home-lab-humble-beginnings.md

 ## Why NixOS

-I have installed [NixOS](https://nixos.org) on my machine, and this is the first time I'm playing around with NixOS.
+I installed [NixOS](https://nixos.org) on my machine, and this is the first time I'm playing around with NixOS.
 To be honest, I really like the style of setup, with configuration being first-class and everything following from there.

 This brings me to the point of me thinking of comparing it with other setups which I've tried for my home setup:
 - Terraform